Sh1n0e/Network-Security-Notes/PicoCTF/Local_Authority.md

 By clicking we can enter and then see the proper admin credentials and we get given the flag after finding out these credentials.

+Flag - picoCTF{j5_15_7r4n5p4r3n7_b0c2c9cb}

 ----

-# SO SORRY I DONT HAVE MORE PHOTOS OR THE FLAG...
+# SO SORRY I DONT HAVE MORE PHOTOS...
 I did this a while ago and realized I never took photos and whatnot :(